 How to block the ability to make changes to accounts and volume limits on iPhone and iPad

-- Tap on each of the following categories to change their settings:
+Tap on the category to change their settings:

 - Volume Limit